Changes in soil food web structure of the decomposer system with land-use intensity in forest systems

 Soil food webs are an essential part of terrestrial ecosystems and closely linked to aboveground systems.
 In soil, animals act as decomposer of dead organic matter, as root feeders or as ecosystem engineers, which improve soil structure by mixing soil layers.
 Despite their important role, we know little about these creatures and their interactions due to their small size, high diversity, but also their cryptic life.

-We investigate the effect of forest land use on the structure of and trophic interactions in soil animal communities.
+We examine the effect of forest land use on the structure of and trophic interactions in soil animal communities.
 The goals of this project are two-fold: First, we characterise the animal communities of the soil and litter layer in differently managed forests and record shifts in abundance, diversity and biomass over time.
 We then use these data to study trophic relationships of key species, their trophic position and food resources.

 We are examining inter-annual shifts in soil animal communities.
 Species fluctuate between years due to changing abiotic (temperature, precipitation) and biotic factors (changes in competitive interactions, predation or facilitation).